Agnès Varda: Ciné-Tamaris (1977)

 In 1977, Varda founded her own production company, Ciné-Tamaris, in order to have more control over shooting and editing.
 In 2013, the Los Angeles County Museum of Art held Varda's first American exhibition, Agnès Varda in Californialand.
 It featured a sculptural installation, several photographs, and short films, and was inspired by time she spent in Los Angeles in the 1960s.

+One Sings, the Other Doesn't (1977)

+Produced by Cine-Tamaris, L'une chante, l'autre pas—otherwise known as One Sings, the Other Doesn't—focuses on two women over the span of 14 years during the Women's Movement of 1970s France.
+22-year-old Suzanne is pregnant with a third child she can not afford.
+17-year-old singer Pomme pays for Suzanne to have an abortion.
+Pomme becomes a pop singer and feminist, forming a group dedicated to women's liberation, while Suzanne raises her children and writes about life on the farm.
+The story follows the two as they live their separate lives but keep in touch throughout the years.

 Vagabond (1985)

 In 1985, Varda made Sans toit ni loi ("without roof nor law"; known in most English-speaking countries as Vagabond), a drama about the death of a young female drifter named Mona.
 The death is investigated by an unseen and unheard interviewer who focuses on the people who last saw her.
 Vagabond is told through nonlinear techniques, with the film divided into 47 episodes, and each episode about Mona told from a different person's perspective.
 Vagabond is considered one of Varda's greater feminist works because of how the film deals with the de-fetishization of the female body from the male perspective.